MELISSA BLOCK, HOST:

-So, we took it seriously and we did it.
+So we took him seriously, and we did it.
 The leadership doesn't know how to deal with strong women.
-And so, they're way is try to shape us into whatever they think it should be, not realizing that we've been faithful to the call this whole time.
+And so their way is try to shape us into whatever they think it should be, not realizing that we've been faithful to the call this whole time.

 CAMPBELL: They are.
-They're big issues but they aren't at the heart of faith, that's the problem.
-And what we do as women religious is minister to people everywhere who are suffering, who are being discriminated against, and we don't ask to see baptismal certificate.
-We serve everyone we find in keeping with the Gospel of Jesus.
+They're big issues, but they aren't at the heart of faith.
+That's the problem.
+And what we do as women religious is, we minister to people everywhere who are suffering, who are being discriminated against, and we don't ask to see a baptismal certificate.
+We serve everyone we find, in keeping with the Gospel of Jesus.
 That's what we're doing.

 The bishops have a different mandate and a different message.
-And they are trying to protect the institution and to worry mostly, apparently, about an orthodoxy that I can't quite understand.
-But our different missions still serves one's faith.
+And they are trying to protect the institution and to worry mostly - apparently - about an orthodoxy that I can't quite understand.
+But our different missions still - serves one faith.

 BLOCK: Do you think there is a fundamental gap between the Vatican and the nuns' group on those issues?

 CAMPBELL: Oh, I don't know that there's a doctrinal difference.
 There's certainly an experience difference.
 We as Catholics believe our experience informs our faith and our faith informs our experience.
 It's - how can I say this?
 When you don't work every day with people who live on the margins of our society, it's much easier to make easy statements about who's right and who's wrong.